 To maintain the accuracy and effectiveness of this feature, sensors placed in front of the rollers measure the height of the incoming layer, then the rollers adjust vertically to match.
 The rollers will lower to apply glue at the desired coat weight, or you can set the machine to reject layers that are out of spec.
-The sensors and rollers even work together to adjust for convoluted and contoured foam layers (which you can see here).
+The sensors and rollers even work together to adjust for convoluted and contoured foam layers.

 If you’re looking to reduce the inefficiencies of over-consuming glue and storing products to cure, automated gap control will help solve them.
 Contact us today to learn more about how C³ automation helps you achieve your operational goals.